Gut Health and Weight Loss: How Your Gut Bacteria Can Influence Your Weight

 • Blue-purple foods such as blueberries, prunes, and grapes

-All of these foods would provide an abundance of good gut bacteria, as well as antioxidant properties, and blood sugar balance.
+All of these foods would support an abundance of good gut bacteria, as well as provide antioxidant properties, and promote blood sugar balance.

 There is enough research to convince us that long-term weight gain is associated with poor microbiome diversity, so try to increase your consumption of these colorful foods to boost your good bacteria and promote overall health!